serik1987/corefacility/README.md

 * `DJANGO_EMAIL_SUBJECT_PREFIX` Prefix to the E-mail headers.
 * `DJANGO_EMAIL_USE_TLS` whether the SMTP server uses the TLS encryption.
 Available values are: `yes` or `no`
 * `DJANGO_EMAIL_USE_SSL` whether the SMTP server uses the SSL encryption.
-Available values are: `yes` or `no`
+Available values are: `yes` or `no` The last two options can't be both equal to `yes`.

+In case of troubles ask an administrator of your SMTP server or refer to its reference manual.

 When all these settings are made, check out how they are correct.
 Just do the following things.